 Saving Lives Together

-Each year in the South West we provide a resuscitation attempt to over 3,000 patients following an out-of-hospital cardiac arrest (OHCA).
-In the crucial few moments after someone has collapsed every second counts, that’s why we need your help to Save Lives Together.
+Each year in the South West, we provide a resuscitation attempt to over 3,000 patients following an out-of-hospital cardiac arrest (OHCA).
+In the crucial few moments after someone has collapsed, every second counts - that's why we need your help to Save Lives Together.

 Over 75% of patients experiencing a cardiac arrest collapse at home.
 This means that you are more likely to need to help a friend or relative than a complete stranger.
 Taking a few moments to think what you would do in the event of a cardiac arrest could save the life of someone close to you.